lydtechconsulting/component-test-framework/README.md

 The framework supports a number of methods for setting these properties.
 The recommended approach is to use property/yml files

-### Declaring properties via specific properties / yml file
+### Method 1: Properties via specific properties / yml file
 Declare the properties that should be overridden from their defaults in a file named `component-test.properties`, `component-test.yaml`, or `component-test.yml`.
 This file needs to be in the test classpath, so place in the `src/test/resources` folder to ensure it is built into the classpath directory.

 Add as key/value pairs or in yaml format accordingly.  e.g. in the properties file: